 Does Renters Insurance Cover Bike Theft?

 In general, yes.
 Most renters insurance policies will cover the theft of your bicycle, whether it’s stolen from your garage or from a public bike rack.
-Some plans will also cover the loss of an e-bike or scooter, but be sure to make note of the details.
+Some plans will also cover the loss of an e-bike or scooter, but be sure to make note of the details in your policy.
 Your renters coverage will not replace a stolen motorcycle.

 Does Renters Insurance Cover Theft Outside The Home?